“I formed The Quell Foundation because I believe we have the power to change the conversations about mental health.”

-“I formed The Quell Foundation because I believe we have the power to change the conversations about mental health, and ignite true change that will benefit people all across our country,” said Kevin.
-“Not just the millions suffering with a mental health condition, but all those who love, care and support them.”
+“I formed The Quell Foundation because I believe we have the power to change the conversations about mental health and ignite true change that will benefit people all across our country,” said Kevin.
+“Not just the millions suffering from a mental health condition, but all those who love, care and support them.”

 For Kevin, the journey is personal.